Our Neighbourhood centres work with communities in response to a range of place-based issues and opportunities.

 - Social Justice: to address social justice issues through awareness raising, community education and social action

-- Infrastructure: Neighbourhood Centres are a local facility that is accessible, safe and welcoming for all community members.
+- Infrastructure: Neighbourhood Centres aim to be accessible, safe and welcoming for all community members.